dhruv8433/react-native/README.md

 - Add a Todo: Enter a task in the input field and press Enter or click the "Add" button.
 - Mark as Completed: Click on the checkbox next to a todo to mark it as completed.
 - Delete a Todo: Click on the delete icon (trash bin) to remove a todo from the list.
+- Update Todo:  Update todo by click on edit button in detailed screen.

 ## screenshorts and demo